Orbital mechanics: Gravity assist and the Oberth effect

 In a gravity assist, a spacecraft swings by a planet and leaves in a different direction, at a different speed.
 This is useful to speed or slow a spacecraft instead of carrying more fuel.

 This maneuver can be approximated by an elastic collision at large distances, though the flyby does not involve any physical contact.
 Due to Newton's third law (equal and opposite reaction), any momentum gained by a spacecraft must be lost by the planet, or vice versa.
 However, because the planet is much, much more massive than the spacecraft, the effect on the planet's orbit is negligible.

 The Oberth effect can be employed, particularly during a gravity assist operation.
 This effect is that use of a propulsion system works better at high speeds, and hence course changes are best done when close to a gravitating body; this can multiply the effective delta-v.

 Interplanetary Transport Network and fuzzy orbits

-It is now possible to use computers to search for routes using the nonlinearities in the gravity of the planets and moons of the Solar System.
-For example, it is possible to plot an orbit from high Earth orbit to Mars, passing close to one of the Earth's trojan points.
-Collectively referred to as the Interplanetary Transport Network, these highly perturbative, even chaotic, orbital trajectories in principle need no fuel beyond that needed to reach the Lagrange point (in practice keeping to the trajectory requires some course corrections).
-The biggest problem with them is they can be exceedingly slow, taking many years.
-In addition launch windows can be very far apart.
+Orbital routes can be identified using nonlinear gravitational interactions between planets and moons in the Solar System.
+These trajectories are part of the Interplanetary Transport Network and follow chaotic orbital paths that require minimal fuel beyond reaching a Lagrange point, with periodic course corrections.
+Orbits can be plotted from high Earth orbit to Mars via an Earth trojan points.
+Limitations include long transit times, often taking several years, and infrequent launch windows.

 They have, however, been employed on projects such as Genesis.
 This spacecraft visited the Earth-Sun point and returned using very little propellant.